pointfreeco/swift-navigation/Sources/SwiftNavigation/Documentation.docc/SwiftNavigation.md

 #### UIKit

 > Important: To get access to the tools described below you must depend on the SwiftNavigation
-> package and import UIKitNavigation.
+> package and import the UIKitNavigation library.

 Unlike SwiftUI, UIKit does not come with state-driven navigation tools.
 Its navigation tools are "fire-and-forget", meaning you simply invoke a method to trigger a navigation, but there is